Qualys/add-azure-connector/README.md

 *config.yml*
-Info : Kindly provide correct correct USERNAME, PASSWORD & CloudView URL in the ./config.yml Script looks for config.yml in the directory the script runs from URL = Please get the proper base URL For you Qualys API connection based on your pod from the API documentation: https://qualys.com/documentation
+Info : Kindly provide correct correct USERNAME, PASSWORD & CloudView URL in the ./config.yml Script looks for config.yml in the directory the script runs from URL = Please get the proper API URL For you Qualys API connection based on your pod from the API documentation: https://qualys.com/documentation
 The API user used must have manager permissions to create the Azure connector(s).
+# csa
+If you want to create only Asset View Connector please mention false in csa section of the file else make it true for both Assest View and Cloud View (CSA) connector

 Example file contents:

 useranme